Cynsar-Capital/ccv2-site/content/pages/empty.md

       color: text-dark
     subtitle: Automated Funds Management
     text: >
-      Gone are days where funds management is still in 1970’s type sheets.
-Bring all the fund together and let it work without you lifting a finger.
-We take care of the rest.
+      The days of managing funds with outdated 1970s-style spreadsheets are over.
+Consolidate all your funds and let them work effortlessly without you needing to lift a finger.
+We handle everything else for you.
     actions:
       - type: Button
         label: Get started